Hextar/blogger-gpt/templates/TEMPLATES.md

-These are the templates you can choose from to try this speech-to-speech implementation.
+These directory contains the templates you can choose from to try this speech-to-speech implementation.

 # Choose a different template